Skip to Content

 You may update your address, or other contact information, by logging on to your online account.

 UBE score transfer applicants may withdraw their application and receive partial refund if it is withdrawn less than 12 months after filing it.
-There is a $300 nonrefundable administrative processing fee.
-NCBE fees are nonrefundable.
+Please review the fee schedule and filing deadlines.

 No. We do not accept score transfers for the individual test components.
 Washington is a UBE jurisdiction, to which only official UBE scores are transferrable.